Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Introduction and statement of main results.

+Specifically, we will assume that (i) there is a well--defined fluctuation exponent $\chi$, in the sense that two different natural definitions of the fluctuation scale of passage times both ``grow like $r^\chi$'' for the same exponent $\chi$, and (ii) the boundary of the limit shape has uniform curvature in a certain sense.
+See A2, A3 below for details.
+Our purpose is to show how certain strong conclusions about geodesic behavior, including aspects of coalescence, flow from essentially just the basic properties.

-For $d\geq 3$, under our hypotheses we will (among other things) prove (i), and prove (ii) with ``at least one'' in place of ``exactly one,'' but it's not clear whether (iii) and the ``exactly one'' in (ii) should be true.
+For $d\geq 3$ most of (i)--(iv) above has not been proved to date---only the existence result for $\theta$--rays in \cite{N95} is known.
+Certain relations between particular versions of the exponents $\chi$ and $\xi$ have also been proved in \cite{C13}, \cite{LN96}, \cite{LNP96}.
+Under our hypotheses we will, among other things, prove (i), and the existence part of (ii), but it's not clear (though certainly plausible) that (iii) and the uniqueness part of (ii) should be true for general $d$.
 Assuming continuous distributions of passage times to prevent ties between paths, \emph{a priori}, for any two geodesic rays $\Gamma,\tilde\Gamma$, any of 3 things may happen: \begin{itemize} \item[(1)] $\Gamma,\tilde\Gamma$ are disjoint, i.e.~they have no bonds in common; \item[(2)] $\Gamma,\tilde\Gamma$ coalesce, that is, there is a site $v\in\Gamma\cap\tilde\Gamma$ such that the segments of $\Gamma,\tilde\Gamma$ up to $v$ are disjoint, and the two rays from $v$ onwards coincide; \item[(3)] $\Gamma\cap\tilde \Gamma$ is a single segment consisting of finitely many bonds. \end{itemize} We refer to the phenomenon in (3) as \emph{temporary touching}; when it occurs, the last site in the segment is called a \emph{branching site}; see Figure \ref{figentry}.
 Despite the complications temporary touching and branching create, we can still quantify some aspects of the coalescence of $\theta$--rays in the following way.
 Below we will associate to each direction $\theta$ a vector $z_\theta$, chosen so the hyperplane $\{x\in\RR^d: x\cdot z_\theta=1\}$ is tangent to the unit ball of the norm associated to the FPP process at the boundary point of the ball in direction $\theta$.
-We define the hyperplanes and halfspaces
+We define the hyperplanes and halfspaces For $\theta,\theta_0\in S^{d-1}$ (close together), consider the $H_{\theta_0,s}^+$--\emph{entry points} of $\theta$--rays, meaning those lattice sites in $H_{\theta_0,s}^+$ where some $\theta$--ray from $H_{\theta_0,0}^-$ first intersects $H_{\theta_0,s}^+$.
+We may ask, what is the density of such $H_{\theta_0,s}^+$--entry points per unit ($d-1$)--volume near $H_{\theta_0,s}$, and how does it change as $s\to\infty$?
+Does it approach 0, and if so how fast?
+We call this density the $H_{\theta_0,s}$-\emph{crossing density}, postponing a precise definition for later.
+Informally we say \emph{bundling} occurs if this density approaches 0 as $s\to\infty$.